Yuu-taremayu/J5-SoftwareDesign/README.md

 	def start_menu()
 		argument:none
 		return value:0
-		# show start menu
+		# display start menu
-		# create menu display by canvas and label
+		# create menu screen by canvas and label
 		# control Up, Down and Enter key
 		# you can be Game Start or Exit here
 	def select_menu()